Best Calorie Tracker Apps with Free Barcode Scanner (2026)

 Best for: North American grocery shoppers

-Verdict: Strong North American barcode coverage.
+Verdict: Strong North American barcode coverage, and the scanner stays free.

 Yazio